-- In 2015, the VCDP awarded grants to 15 municipalities for housing projects that totaled approximately \$11.6 million in CDBG funding, including \$5.7 million of CDBG-DR funds, leveraging over \$61 million in local, private and other federal and State resources which will create or preserve 503 units of affordable housing. - In FY 2014, State funding enabled VHCB to fund 17 housing projects with 280 units. - In FY 2014, HOME funded projects created 137 new affordable rental units.
-In the past 5 years VHCB has funded approximately 50 homeownership purchases through the Land Trust model. - During 2015 the Vermont Housing & Conservation Board (VHCB) administered the 2nd year of a 3-year HUD Lead Hazard Control Grant awarded in 2013.
-VHCB was awarded another Lead Hazard Control Grant in October 2015 which is still in the start-up stage and will run concurrently with the 2013 grant until that grant ends in July 2016.
-Over the past 5 years approximately 450 homes and apartments have had lead paint hazards removed through VHCB's Lead Hazard Reduction program.
-Unfortunately, no further funding is available from HUD to continue this program.
+- In 2017, the VCDP awarded 14 grants to 12 municipalities for housing projects that totaled approximately \$4.5 million in CDBG funding, leveraging more than \$46 million in local, private and other federal and State resources which will create or preserve 321 units of affordable housing. - In 2017, the VCDP funded the statewide network of HomeOwnership Centers to assist over 240 low income homeowners rehabilitate their homes improving the safety, energy efficiency and value.
+VCDP grants to HomeOwnership Centers will also assist small scale landlords improve and bring back into service over 27 rental units. - In FY 2017 State funding enabled VHCB to fund 17 housing projects with 425 units. - In FY2017 HOME funded affordable rental housing projects that created 104 new units and rehabilitated 75 units, for a total of 179 units. - In the past 5 years VHCB has funded approximately 80 homeownership purchases through the Land Trust model. - VHCB was awarded another three-year Lead Hazard Control Grant in October 2015.
+Over the past 5 years approximately 450 homes and apartments have had lead paint hazards removed through VHCB's Lead Hazard Reduction program. - The nine regional housing nonprofit organizations achieved the 15% goal established by Executive Order No. 3-73.
+Collectively, more than 16% of their permanent affordable apartments are now home to the formerly homeless as defined by HUD with many more housing those who were at risk of homelessness